blogscot/fcc-tribute-page/README.md

-## FreeCodeCamp: Learn to code for free.

-Frontend Portfolio: Tribute Page
+# FreeCodeCamp Tribute Page

-Here's a handy link to the [deployed page](https://blogscot.github.io/fcc-tribute-page/).

-### Todo

-- [ ] Fix quotes padding.
+I chose to make a tribute page to Robert Carlyle, which can be [viewed here](https://blogscot.github.io/fcc-tribute-page/).